nelkalm/nelkalm/README.md

 - 📫 How to reach me **nelkalmlu@gmail.com**

-- ⚡ Fun fact **I love to travel, and been to 3 continents in 2022.**
+- ⚡ Fun fact **I love to travel, and I have been to 3 continents in 2022.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">